ad660/G2A4/README.md

 ### 2. Faiza Javed:
 A recent Computing BSC graduate who is passionate about developing software and websites.
 I particularly enjoy problem solving and working on breaking down complex tasks.

+### 3. Jane Neave
+A BSc Human Neuroscience graduate from the University of Birmingham, a huge animal lover and a work-in-progress runner!